Skip to main content

 Frequently Asked Questions

-FIRST MW BANK OF THE OZARKS has a Bank Health Score of D (40/100).
+First Mw Bank of the Ozarks has a Bank Health Score of D (40/100), placing it showing signs of financial stress.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST MW BANK OF THE OZARKS holds $712M in total assets and $618M in total deposits.
-It is located in POPLAR BLUFF, MISSOURI (FDIC Certificate #19212).
+First Mw Bank of the Ozarks holds $712M in total assets and $618M in total deposits.
+It is headquartered in Poplar Bluff, Missouri (FDIC Certificate #19212).

-FIRST MW BANK OF THE OZARKS has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.94%, and the return on assets is 1.68%.
+First Mw Bank of the Ozarks has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.94%, and the return on assets is 1.68%.

 Yes.
-FIRST MW BANK OF THE OZARKS is FDIC-insured (Certificate #19212).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Mw Bank of the Ozarks is FDIC-insured (Certificate #19212).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: